Siphon880gh/devbrain/Databases - MySQL, PostgreSQL, Mongo, and ORMs/MongoDB, Mongoose, etc/MongoDB on your remote server.md

 The credentials will appear under admin.system.users (`use admin; db.system.users.find())` or running to get all users (`use admin; db.getUsers()`)

 4. **Enable Authentication on the MongoDB Server:**
    If you haven't already enabled authentication on the server, you'll need to do so.
+By default, Mongo has no authorization, meaning a hacker can just go in.
 This often involves editing the MongoDB configuration file (`mongod.conf`) and adding or ensuring these lines are present:

    ```yaml
    security: